meganrogge/template-string-converter/README.md

-# template-string-converter
+# Template String Converter

-This extension addresses [this request](https://github.com/microsoft/vscode/issues/56704) to convert Javascript/Typescript quotes to backticks when `${` has been entered within a string.
+This [extension](https://marketplace.visualstudio.com/items?itemName=meganrogge.template-string-converter)  addresses this [request](https://github.com/microsoft/vscode/issues/56704) to convert Javascript/Typescript quotes to backticks when `${` has been entered within a string.

 ## Features